There are five registered practice nurses working in the surgery.

 Helen Cruickshanks works alongside our GPs offering a minor illness clinic for advice and treatment of fever, urinary tract infections, sickness and diarrhoea and other minor ailments.
 She also supports the nursing team in surgery looking after leg ulcer patients.

-Karen Donovan (Health Care Assistant) is able to carry out ECG’s, audiograms, new patient checks, blood pressure checks, suture removal and basic dressing.
-She has a special interest in supporting patients to stop smoking and also offers NHS Health checks to eligible patients.
+Karen Donovan and Esther Edwards our Health Care Assistants, are able to carry out ECG’s, audiograms, new patient checks, blood pressure checks, suture removal and basic dressing.
+Karen also has a special interest in supporting patients to stop smoking and also offers NHS Health checks to eligible patients.

 At the surgery you can book your child in for immunisations at a time that suits you with a practice nurse, we do not offer set clinics for vaccinations so we can be as flexible as possible.